0XDE57/SpaceProject/README.md

 Make sure Android SDK is installed.

-Import projects in IDE of choice using gradle.
+Import project in IDE of choice using gradle.

 ###Trouble Shooting
 If a "File not found" error occurs, check the working directory.